-In this article, we will learn what is data independence in DBMS.
-We will try to cover every concept of data independence in DBMS.
-Let’s get started with define data independence in DBMS and then deep dive into the explanations and examples.
+In this article, we will define data independence in relation to database management systems.
+We will do our best to cover every aspect of data independence in DBMS.
+Let’s begin by defining data independence in DBMS and then delving into the explanations and examples.

 What is Data Independence in DBMS?